Thursday, August 25, 2022

 one eighth into a swollen vein.

-This paradox could remain hypodermic,
+This paradox remains hypodermic,

 a beaked flame of bird-speak